atolat/skiplevel-ai/README.md

 ### Why this exists

-> Engineers don’t need performance reviews.
+> Engineers don't need performance reviews.
 > They need a mirror, a map, and a little less bullshit.

-Let’s be real:
+Let's be real:
 - Promotions are political.
 - Performance reviews are vague, biased, and retroactive.
 - Good managers are rare.
 Bad ones are calendar-sitters who can't remember what you worked on.